ToothlessRider/MST_Notes/DAA_Notes.md

 ## Stacks
 A stack is a simple data structure used for storing data.
 In this the order that they arrive in is important, just like a stack of plates, the first one stacked is the last to be used.

-> Two operations that can be done on astack are "Push" (insert data ) and "Pop" ( remove data )
+> Two operations that can be done on a stack are "Push" (insert data ) and "Pop" ( remove data )

 **![](https://lh7-us.googleusercontent.com/eB8AtQSRUY1d89s7QtMfoSSsiVcKzPgAbnwL6hhH5-EJyjPV77aE7FMjnH1QGBbiJluc-malu0khGY975dkPQyWkYZgZTEJwpv1m9Yk_DB32auUOUPxUCTVRtz38hemQMRklcb4frrTUsXEKywRM89Q)**

+> It is an ordered list, where insertion and deletion are done at one end.
+> The Last element inserted is the first one to be deleted and hence it is called Last In First Out or First In Last Out ( LIFO / FILO )